websight-io/docs/docs/docs/developers/deployment/aws-ecs/index.md

 #  Deployment with Amazon ECS
-This tutorail explains how to deploy an application created in the [setup guide](../../../developers/setup/) to the [Amazon Web Services](https://aws.amazon.com/) cloud using [Docker Compose](https://docs.docker.com/cloud/ecs-integration/).
+This tutorial explains how to deploy an application created in the [setup guide](../../../developers/setup/) to the [Amazon Web Services](https://aws.amazon.com/) cloud using [Docker Compose](https://docs.docker.com/cloud/ecs-integration/).

 The [Docker Compose CLI fully integrates with the Amazon Elastic Container Service (ECS)](https://docs.docker.com/cloud/ecs-integration/).
 It allows you to create and manage the task definitions, tasks and services using Compose YAML configuration files.
 The Docker Compose CLI relies on [CloudFormation](https://aws.amazon.com/cloudformation/) to manage AWS Resources.